 - Required Courses (30 hours): PSYC 514, 520, 521, 537a, 541a, 543a, 553, 556, 594, 565 - Required practicum (7 hours): PSYC 524 - Thesis (3 hours): PSYC 599, or Research Project (3 hours): PSYC 598 Degrees Available at SIUE - Master of Science in Clinical Child and School Psychology - Specialist in School Psychology Graduation Requirements Candidates for the master of science (MS) must submit a thesis proposal for approval by a thesis advisory committee, carry out the proposed thesis, submit a written report and complete an oral examination.
 MS candidates intending to pursue the Specialist Degree may choose to complete an acceptable research paper rather than a thesis.
 Candidates for the Specialist Degree must submit a thesis proposal for approval by a thesis advisory committee, carry out the proposed thesis, submit a written report, and complete an oral examination.
-Specialization School Psychology at SIUE The Department of Psychology offers the specialist degree in school psychology.
-This program provides advanced academic and professional training for students pursuing a career in school psychology.
-The program leads to certification as a school psychologist in the state of Illinois and has been fully accredited by the National Association of School Psychologists (NASP) since 1999.
-This program is designed for students who have completed the master's program in clinical child and school psychology at SIUE.
-Applicants interested in becoming a school psychologist should apply to the clinical child and school psychology program and pursue the school psychology track.
-A number of unique strengths allow the school psychology program to stand out as a premier program. - Ongoing partnerships with local school districts, Head Start and other local agencies - Breadth of training, including courses in prevention, psychotherapy and crisis intervention - One of less than 10 school psychology programs in the nation to include a course on autism assessment and intervention - SIUE hosts the Attention & Behavior Clinic (ABC) and the Comprehensive Autism Spectrum Evaluation (CASE) clinics, which are unique to the St. Louis region - The program was established in 1970, and the specialist program in school psychology has been fully accredited by NASP since 1999 - Our students work closely with faculty to develop their own thesis or research project - The school psychology program ranks seventh nationally for scholarly production - According to a recent analysis of publication productivity among school psychology faculty among all NASP-accredited, specialist-level programs (Laurent & Runia, 2016) Program Format Program coursework is offered as traditional daytime courses.
+Review the graduation policy for more information.